ClickHouse/clickhouse-docs/docs/en/manage/billing.md

   | Read units (~70000 units) | $90|
   | Write units (~90000 units) | $875|

+For help with further estimation, please contact [support](https://clickhouse.cloud/support) if you are already a ClickHouse cloud user, or [sales@clickhouse.com](mailto:sales@clickhouse.com) otherwise.

 ## FAQs

 ### What is a "write unit" and how do I estimate it?